-- Organizational Communication and Its Social Context: This course reiterates themes introduced in BIP as you study social processes of influence and persuasion and learn how to most effectively communicate to different audiences.
+- Organizational Communication and Its Social Context: This course focuses on the societal expectations that companies must address and helps students understand processes of influence and persuasion while gaining the skills required to communicate effectively to different stakeholders.

-- Law, Business and Society: In this course you will study the role of law in shaping and governing the conduct of business and the role of commerce in our society.
+- Law, Business and Society: In this course students study the role of law in shaping and governing the conduct of business, and the role of commerce in our society.

-SIV Ghana provides a unique educational experience, combining business theory with hands-on implementation and cultural immersion in the country of Ghana.
+SIV: Social Entrepreneurship in Ghana provides a unique educational experience, combining business theory with hands-on implementation and cultural immersion in the country of Ghana.
 Students will study how to design and implement social entrepreneurship and volunteer projects that support long-term socio-economic development and empowerment.
-Students will then travel to Ghana over spring break and apply their ideas and business knowledge "on-the ground" in NYU Stern’s partner Ghanaian village, Woadze Tsatoe.
+Students will then travel to Ghana over spring break and apply their ideas and business knowledge "on-the-ground" in NYU Stern’s partner Ghanaian village, Woadze Tsatoe.

 Experiential Learning Seminar: Social Impact Consulting